carpentries-incubator/SDC-BIDS-sMRI/learners/setup.md

 jupyter notebook

 ```

 ## Data used by the notebooks

-All datasets needed for the notebook examples are inside the ./SDC-BIDS-sMRI/local_data/ directory.
+All datasets needed for the notebook examples are inside the ./SDC-BIDS-sMRI/local\_data/ directory.

-{% include links.md %}